Kung Fu (1972 TV series): Broadcast

 Contrary to some misconceptions, Kung Fu was not canceled.
-The series ended due to a combination of factors, among which the documentary The Tao of Caine cites the lead actor's burnout, changes in the writing and shooting that altered some of the most appreciated characteristics of the show, and above all the changes in the time slot, which led to the audience's decline.
+The series ended due to a combination of factors, among which the documentary The Tao of Caine cites the lead actor's burnout, changes in the writing and shooting that altered some of the most appreciated characteristics of the show, and above all, the changes in the time slot, which led to the audience's decline.
 However, the most important factor was David Carradine's decision to leave.

-It has been said that Carradine left the show after sustaining several injuries that made it impossible for him to continue.
+Carradine was said to have left the show after sustaining several injuries that made continuing impossible for him.
 While injuries were a feature of his career, Carradine's decision to quit Kung Fu was influenced by the bad publicity that a drug-related incident attracted on him and which affected the ratings of the series, what Radames Pera described as sabotage.
 Carradine himself acknowledged that it had been detrimental to audience ratings.